Computer Science Placement Test: Topic List

 - Do basic video editing with iMovie or a Windows-based video editor;

-- Use the web and library databases for research; use Google Advanced Search for files and images;
+- Use the web and library databases for research; use Google search tools to refine a search;

-- Save and share files with cloud-based services such as Google Drive, iCloud, Dropbox, etc.;
+- Save and share files with cloud-based services such as Google Drive, Dropbox, etc.;

 - Use flash drives and other removable media; connect to projectors and adjust display settings; install and update software; prevent viruses;